 As teachers we are expected to engage in professional development to better our skills and better serve the changing needs of students.
+When I was a student, I was thinking about what could help me with my homework and help me professionally?
 How does that shape our personal professional development goals exactly, and how does it feel being on either end of this process?

 As a teacher I have been lucky enough to receive some great training and also train teachers in a number of different roles and contexts.